node-formidable/formidable/README.md

 - `options.encoding` **{string}** - default `'utf-8'`; sets encoding for
   incoming form fields,
 - `options.uploadDir` **{string}** - default `os.tmpdir()`; the directory for
   placing file uploads in.
-You can move them later by using `fs.rename()`
+You can move them later by using `fs.rename()`.
 - `options.keepExtensions` **{boolean}** - default `false`; to include the
   extensions of the original files or not
 - `options.allowEmptyFiles` **{boolean}** - default `true`; allow upload empty